Last Updated on 11 August 2025 by LizzyBP

 Children won’t be bored either, there’ll be plenty programs for them, as well every day from 10.00 till 20.00.

-In the play house at the Dísz tér kids can try their hands at various handicrafts:[checklist]
+In the play house at the Dísz tér kids can try their hands at various handicrafts throughout each day:

 - Weaving,